How the Middle East crisis has affected sporting events and athletes

 Russian players Daniil Medvedev and Andrey Rublev, who participated in the Dubai Tennis Championships last week, were among players facing travel difficulties in reaching California for the Indian Wells Open.

-The ATP Tour said on Wednesday that the vast majority of players who were in Dubai had successfully departed on selected flights.
+The ATP Tour on Wednesday said the vast majority of players who were in Dubai had departed on selected flights.

 WEC POSTPONES SEASON OPENER IN QATAR